 Over time Tom and Gerri added bamboo and eventually fiberglass rods to their lineup.
 A small group of craftsmen ebbed and flowed through Tom's shop wanting to work with and learn from Tom.
 They, along with Gerri, became Tom's hands and brought his vision to life.
 Many of them have gone on to build and sell custom rods of their own.
 Tom also had a team of dedicated casters who developed prototypes under his watchful eye and gave him the feedback that he could no longer gather for himself.

-Now there is another exciting chapter in Tom Morgan Rodsmiths story.
+Now there is another exciting chapter in the Tom Morgan Rodsmiths story.
 Tom and Gerri sold the company to Joel Doub and Matt Barber, two life-long fishermen committed to the preservation the Morgan legacy.
-They moved with their families to Bozeman from Denver, and are honored to be stewards of the company as Tom envisioned it.
+They moved with their families to Bozeman to carry the torch, and are honored to be stewards of the company as Tom and Gerri envisioned it.
 As such, TMR will remain a small company, and will continue to provide the unprecedented quality the brand is known for.
-Matt and Joel are also committed to continuing the personal relationship each of our customers.

 Sadly, Tom passed away on Monday, June 12th, 2017 of pneumonia.
 While he is no longer with us, his legacy in rod design will touch anglers for generations to come.